Devlet Bahçeli: Foreign policy

+Bahçeli accused Russia of murdering Turkish soldiers who were attacked by Russian fighter planes in 2017.
+He said: "Russia shoots our soldiers, then disgusts them.
+This is a mistaken, shameful, international law said to count."
+In March 2022, after the Russian invasion of Ukraine, he urged Russia to "stop the invasion immediately", adding that "the attempt to take Donbas away from Ukraine is separatism."
+In September 2025, he proposed an alliance between Turkey, China and Russia to counter the United States-Israel alliance.

 Personal life

 Bahçeli is unmarried.
-He supported the football team Beşiktaş until 2023, but canceled his membership in the club after fans demanded the Government to resign over its deficient response to the earthquake on the February 2023 during its match against Konyaspor.
-He has a house in Osmanye, which was not destroyed during the earthquake of February 2023.
+He supported the football team Beşiktaş until 2023, but canceled his membership in the club after fans demanded the government to resign over its deficient response to the earthquake in February 2023 during its match against Konyaspor.